A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 Basic Materials for Painting Beads (Wood, Plastic, or Ceramic)

 - Beads: You can use a variety of beads that graduate in size or some that are all the same size, depending on the look you want for your necklace.
 The beads need not be round—they can be square or some other shape of your choice.
 As long as you use acrylic paint, your beads can be made of wood, plastic, or ceramic.
 You can even recycle beads from old pieces of jewelry and paint over them to give them new life!

 - Acrylic paint: Acrylic paint is a good choice to paint your beads because it sticks to most surfaces and cleans up with just soap and water.
 I painted my beads in shades of purple, but you can use whatever combination of colors you want.
 This tutorial describes how to paint your beads in gradual shades of color.
 To do this, I used purple, white, a little bit of black, and a little bit of rose pink to paint my beads.

-I took some time to create a convenient set up to paint and dry my beads.
-I found the beads hard to hold while painting and didn't know the best way to let them dry without messing up my paint.
+I took some time to create a convenient setup to paint and dry my beads.
+I found the beads hard to hold while painting, and I didn't know the best way to let them dry without messing up my paint.

 For each of my beads, I used a dark shade, a medium shade, and a light shade to cover the surface.
 Then for the next bead in line, I used the medium shade from the previous bead as my darkest color, the lightest shade from the previous bead as my medium color, and then included the next lighter shade.